 - Many buyers want a garage that offers organizational systems featuring bins, pull-out drawers, baskets, shelving, cabinets, workbenches, and closets.

 - Wall hooks for hanging up garden tools and bicycles keep clutter off the floor and eliminate the need to stack things in a corner.

 - Extra space in the garage that can be used as a workshop or hobby room is a delightful bonus for those seeking more space.

 - Some want an auxiliary playroom for children, especially if the home has no attic or basement.

 - Buyers want enough room to park three cars.

-- Painted and sealed or polypropylene-tiled floors, finished walls and ceilings give garages a clean look.
+- Painted and sealed or polypropylene-tiled floors, and finished walls and ceilings, give garages a clean look.